vaibhavv2004/Open_lab/README.md

 # TinyXAI: A Consumer-Grade Stress Monitoring Engine for Always-On Wearable Devices

-Authors: G. Kirubavathi∗, Anagha C.∗, Vaibhav S.∗, Abdul Khader Jilani Saudagar†∗, and Ateeq Ur Rehman‡∗
+Authors: G. Kirubavathi*, Anagha C.*, Vaibhav S.*, Abdul Khader Jilani Saudagar†*, and Ateeq Ur Rehman‡*

 Abstract: Lightweight and comprehensible models that are appropriate for real-time edge deployment are needed for wearable stress detection.
 We suggest TinyXAI, a CNN-LSTM